applied-systems-biology/jipipe-website/content/faq/data-processing.md

 Go to `Project > Application settings > Extensions > OMERO` and set your credentials there.
 Any OMERO node will supplement unset credentials by those settings.

+## Where can I find information about the formats used in JIPipe output?

+You will find information in the data type compendium.
+Concerning the standardized JIPipe output format, you will find information [here](/documentation/result-analysis/#using-third-party-software-for-further-analysis)